Rum Tum Tugger: Appearance

-Rum Tum Tugger is a black tom cat with leopard spots on his chest and a wild mane; he wears a spiked collar and a belt covered with silver rhinestones.
-His cat breed was said to be Maine Coon, because of his wild mane and being portrayed as being much bigger than the other cats.
+Rum Tum Tugger is a black tomcat with leopard spots on his chest and a wild mane; he wears a spiked collar and a belt covered with silver rhinestones.
+His cat breed was said to be Maine Coon, because of his wild mane and being portrayed as much bigger than the other cats.

 Notable casting

 The role of Rum Tum Tugger was originated by Paul Nicholas in the West End in 1981, and by Terrence Mann on Broadway in 1982.
 The character was played by Antoine Murray-Straughan and Marcquelle Ward in the 2014 and 2015 West End revivals respectively, and by Tyler Hanes in the 2016 Broadway revival.

 On screen, he was played by John Partridge in the 1998 film adaptation, and by Jason Derulo in the 2019 film adaptation.